 Sometimes we use denial to just outright ignore the whole situation.
 We may ignore that bills are piling up.
 We may avoid dealing with failing school grades.
-Avoidance can create overwhelming circumstances in our life and is one way how denial prevents growth.
+Avoidance can create overwhelming circumstances in our life and is one way denial prevents growth.
 What was once a small stress begins to add up to a mountain size problem.

-I have worked with way too many people who have created a monstrous problem when they loose their license.
+I have worked with way too many people who have created a monstrous problem when they lose their license.
 Their driving license is suspended for something simple.
 But they decide to drive anyway.
 So then they get caught and lose their license for a longer period of time.
 They can no longer get to work.
 So they struggle to make ends meet.
 And when their license suspension is over they cannot come up with the money to pay to get their license back.

 What a mess!
 We all hate to admit when we have messed up.
-However, ignoring completely that there is a problem only makes a larger, more stressful situation.
+However, completely ignoring that there is a problem only makes a larger, more stressful situation.

 If you struggle with avoidance denial, first, take a breath.
 Set small goals for yourself to work your way out of the problem.
 You don’t have to fix everything today.
 But you can take 2 small action steps this week.
 And often as you continue to slowly work on the problem you will start to gain traction.
 Other people may even step in to help, as they realize you are serious about addressing your obstacle.